-12 Buffer and Page Size Configuration
+11. Buffer and Page Size Configuration

-The memory array of DataFlash devices is actually larger than other Serial Flash devices in that extra useraccessible bytes are provided in each page of the memory array.
-For the AT45DB021E, there are an extra eight bytes of memory in each page for a total of an extra 8 kbytes (64 kbits) of user-accessible memory.
+The memory array of DataFlash-L devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
+For the AT25PE20, there are an extra eight bytes of memory in each page for a total of an extra 8KB (64-Kbits) of user-accessible memory.

-Some designers, however, might not want to take advantage of this extra memory and instead architect their software to operate on a "power of 2" binary, logical addressing scheme.
-To allow this, the DataFlash can be configured so that the Buffer and page sizes are 256 bytes instead of the standard 264 bytes.
-Also, the configuration of the Buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
+Some applications, however, may not want to take advantage of this extra memory and instead architect their software to operate on a binary, logical addressing scheme.
+To allow this, the DataFlash-L can be configured so that the Buffer and page sizes are 256 bytes instead of the optional 264 bytes.
+In addition, the configuration of the Buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
 The configured setting is stored in an internal nonvolatile register so that the Buffer and page size configuration is not affected by power cycles.
-The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, be careful not to switch between the size options more than 10,000 times.
+The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, care should be taken to not switch between the size options more than 10,000 times.